 Traditional Puerto Rican Sofrito uses a combination of these ingredients:

-Culantro is an herb that is basically a cousin to cilantro in flavor and smell.
+Culantro is an herb that is basically a cousin to cilantro.
+It’s known to be stronger in flavor and smell, making it an excellent choice for this recipe.

-In addition to the more traditional ingredients listed above, my mom will sometimes throw a jalapeno or serrano pepper in for some added spice.
+In addition to the more traditional ingredients listed above, my mom will sometimes throw in a jalapeno or serrano pepper for added spice.
+I have friends who add capers, pimento olives, and even whole ripe tomatoes.

-Some Puerto Ricans will go heavy on the spice while others prefer to use only sweet peppers.
-Others may even add in whole ripe tomatoes to the mix, so don't be afraid to experiment with this and adjust the flavors to make something you will love!
+Some cooks will go heavy on the spice while others prefer to use only sweet peppers.
+Don’t be afraid to experiment with this and adjust the flavors to make something you will love and use often!

-Making sofrito is one of the easiest Puerto Rican recipes you will ever make.
-It requires a knife, a cutting board and a food processor.
+Making homemade sofrito is probably the easiest Puerto Rican recipe ever.
+Once you’ve got your ingredients all you’ll need is a knife, a cutting board and a food processor.

 And don't forget, you can freeze any leftovers in ice cube trays so they keep longer!
 Thanks to Illyanna Maisonet for that life saving trick.